Nilton Santos Stadium

 Engenhão finally opened in June 30th of 2007.
 Its first match was between Botafogo and Fluminense for the Series A Brazilian Championship, which Botafogo won by 2-1, with the first goal scored at the stadium being from Fluminense’s player Alex Dias, and Botafogo ended up being awarded the João Havelange trophy for winning the inaugural match.

 Olympic Games in Rio

+The stadium itself belongs to the city of Rio de Janeiro, but Botafogo rented it in 2007 until 2027 (20 years).
+It was Rio’s main stadium while Maracanã was under renovation for the 2014 FIFA World Cup and the 2016 Olympics.
 It’s fairly easy to get there.
-You can of course go by Taxi or take the city’s train at Central do Brasil.
-Look for the Santa Cruz, Deodoro or Japeri lines, get in the train and leave at Engenho de Dentro station, you’ll be right next to the stadium.
+You can of course go by taxi or take the city’s train at Central do Brasil.
+Look for the Santa Cruz, Deodoro or Japeri lines, getting off the train at Engenho de Dentro station, you’ll be right next to the stadium.